CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Next are the **Social Options** here you can chose which social networks you wish to display.
 These options will affect the display of both the buttons in Joomla and K2.
 If you plan to display the Facebook button you will need to create a Facebook application **first** and then copy and paste the **ID** into the **Component** options under the **General** tab. *\[Figure-27c\]*

+<div class="uk-alert">Note: The WhatsApp button will only display on mobile devices.</div>

 ![Figure-27c](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-slinks-config-share4.png "Figure-27c"){.coalaweb-docs}